 Issue: Factor 1/determination of population serviced.
 The appellant directed a district immigration inspections program at the highest volume airport of entry into the U.S. processing over eight million passengers annually.
 Primary inspection consisting of asking a few questions and conducting a brief review of admittance documents did not exceed Level 1-2 complexity.
 However, more intensive secondary inspection for possible document fraud, asylum application review, and terrorist infiltration was conducted on almost 200,000 passengers, meeting Level 1-3 for complexity and population equivalency to an entire small city.
-The appellant also conducted program development and testing functions indicative of Level 1-3 complexity, such as testing new inspection methods for possible agencywide implementation.
-Level 1-4 was not met because although some of the appellant's program initiatives had been implemented at other agency sites, they represented improved methods for achieving goals and policies controlled at agency headquarters, without delegated authority for determining whether they should be instituted agencywide.
+The appellant also conducted program development and testing functions indicative of Level 1-3 complexity, such as testing new inspection methods for possible agencywide implemented at other agency sites, they represented improved methods for achieving goals and policies controlled at agency headquarters, without delegated authority for determining whether they should be instituted agencywide.
 The appellant's program was geographically limited in effect and did not impact the agency's entire field structure.